-- 1. The loss on the sold security can be used to offset taxable gains. - " If there are losses in excess of any gains for the given year, up to \$3,000 for an individual or married filing jointly (\$1,500 for married filing separately) can be used against ordinary income. - " Any unused tax losses can be carried forward to future years.
-The IRS rules on capital gains and losses can be found here. - 2.
-Since we simultaneously sell a security to capture a loss and purchase a different security with similar exposure, the client is never out of the market. - " We can ideally capture losses during declines, and when the market potentially recovers the new security may also recover PLUS the client has a tax loss to offset future gains.
+- " The loss on the sold security can be used to offset taxable gains. - " If losses excess gains in a given year, up to \$3,000 for an individual or married filing jointly (\$1,500 for married filing separately) can be used against ordinary income. - " Any unused losses can be carried forward to future years.
+The IRS rules on capital gains and losses can be found here.